-Figure 4 shows the distribution of all farm-related fatalities over the past 40 years when the county of location was known.
+Figure 4 shows the distribution of documented farm-related fatalities over the past 40 years when the county of location was known.
 Every county in the state has experienced multiple documented farm fatalities.
 Counties with the highest number of documented cases are as follows:

-Elkhart-35
+Elkhart-35 Dubois-24 Daviess-19

-Greene-23

-Adams-19

-LaGrange-31
+LaGrange-31 Greene-23 Dearborn-19

-Dubois-22

-Daviess-19

-St. Joseph-24
+St. Joseph-24 Franklin-21 $\triangleright$ Adams-18

-Franklin-20

-Dearborn-19

 Elkhart and LaGrange counties are home to the state's largest Amish/Old Order populations.
 These groups have historically accounted for a disproportionate share of farm-related fatalities.
 In one recent annual summary, Amish/Old Order farmers and family members accounted for approximately one-third of all documented fatalities.
+The continued use of horses as a primary power source, bulls for breeding, older machinery that lacks current guarding provisions, and the greater number of children engaged in farm work are significant contributors to higher frequencies of fatalities in this community.